-- Archdale Debating Competition.
-Established in the early 1970s in honour of Miss Betty Archdale, former Headmistress of Abbotsleigh and strong advocate of educational opportunities for girls.
-Today 22 schools are divided into three zones
+The Archdale Debating Competition, which was established in the 1970s in honour of Miss Betty Archdale, former Headmistress of Abbotsleigh and a strong advocate of educational opportunities for girls.
+Today 24 schools are divided into three zones; and

-- Sydney Debating Network (SDN) involves eight school from Sydney’s north.
+Sydney Debating Network (SDN), which involves eight schools from Sydney’s north.

 The public speaking program teaches confidence, persuasive speaking skills and raises awareness of global issues.
-Students compete in a number of competitions including:
+Students compete in the following competitions: